-Consulting with employees on key matters, including engaging the relevant union officials particularly when establishing and reviewing policies.
+• Consulting with employees on key matters, including engaging the relevant union officials particularly when establishing and reviewing policies.

-Engagement with suppliers, customers, and others in a business relationship with the Trust
+Engagement with suppliers, customers and others in a business relationship with the Trust

 During the year the trust have continued to foster professional relationships with its suppliers and customers, including its stakeholders in the wider community.
-This year with the impact of Covid-19, it has been especially pertinent to adhere to the government's Procurement Policy Notes, PPN02 and 04.
-The Trust has invested time in communicating with its major contractors, mainly those that provide catering and cleaning to ensure that the correct measures were in place due to the changes required due to school closures.
+The Trust has invested time in communicating with its major contractors, mainly those that provide catering and cleaning.
 The Trust has ensured that timely payments have been made to all suppliers and contractors, this includes building contractors who have undertaken larger contracted works during the summer months.